pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-01/README.md

 ## Step 3 &mdash; Install the GCP provider

-Pulumi created a virtualenv for us when we created our `my-first-gcp-app` project.
+Pulumi created a `virtualenv` for us when we created our `my-first-gcp-app` project.
 We’ll need to activate it to install dependencies:

 ```bash
 source venv/bin/activate
 ```

 In order to interact with GCP, we need to install the GCP provider.
-We can do this using `pip`.
+We can do this using `pip3`.

 Add the following line to `requirements.txt`: